 What would your colleagues say about your personality?

-‘My co-workers will describe me as a hard working person who does everything possible to ensure that we deliver the best quality work within the set timelines.
+‘My co-workers will describe me as a hard-working person who does everything possible to ensure that we deliver the best quality work within the set timelines.
 Within my team, I like offering support to members so that we accomplish the task within the set timelines.’

 What can your boss say about you?

 In most cases, you may have your boss as a referee on your CV.
 The recruiters may ask you this question to learn whether you know how your boss may describe you.
 It is important to offer an answer based on how your boss knows you.
-Think about what you have done that made your boss real excited about your performance.
+Think about what you have done that made your boss really excited about your performance.

 When answering this question, it is important to align your responses to the traits that you’ve explained in your CV.
-This is because employers want to evaluate whether what you write there is truthful or you just drop adjectives here and there to please recruiters.
+This is because employers want to evaluate whether what you write there is truthful or if you just drop adjectives here and there to please recruiters.
 For instance, if you have indicated that you’re dependable on your CV, a recruiter may ask you to elaborate on that.
 A good sample answer can be:

 ‘In case you ask my boss about my personality, I am sure she will describe me as a dependable person who utilizes company resources well to achieve results.
-There is this instance where my boss gave me $500 to buy sports kits for our girls’ volleyball team.
+There was this instance when my boss gave me $500 to buy sports kits for our girls’ volleyball team.
 I used $20 to buy the best quality kits and returned the remaining $30.
 This quality makes my boss view me as a dependable person.’

 What makes you outstanding in the eyes of your colleagues?